1992 Minnesota Twins season

+The 1992 Minnesota Twins season was the 32nd season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their 11th season at Hubert H. Humphrey Metrodome and the 92nd overall in the American League.

-Coming off a World Series victory, the 1992 Minnesota Twins continued the team's winning spree.
+Coming off a World Series victory, the Twins continued the team's winning spree.
 The team finished in second place to the Oakland Athletics and did not make it to the postseason.
 This would be the team's last winning season until 2001.